unpush/typist/lib/r.typ

 It is fine, fresh stuff and our first fancy fruit this year.\D (5)\I
 This offer is only for fancy fresh fruit to be used as gifts.
-Trhy these and candy to suit the young lady.
+Try these and candy to suit the young lady.
 They are dandy.
 You can feel safe.
 Sales are easy and final.
 They go fast.
 After at least four days you can order daily or on Friday.\D (6)\I